-Devised to support students looking to revisit their final IB examinations in November, our Retake Revision Course offers students an intensive, exam-focused revision programme to help them lay strong foundations before returning to their exams.
+Devised to support students looking to revisit their final IB examinations in November, our Retake Revision Course offers students an intensive, exam-focused revision programme to help them consolidate tricky topics and refine their answering techniques before repeating their examinations.

 All of my tutors had a lot of resources printed for us to go through.
 They were flexible with their plans, so when we wanted to go through something in more detail they were able to accommodate that.
 They were all really friendly and made me feel more relaxed and calm about my revision.

 Eamon gave us deep explanations with concrete examples.
 Really helpful!

 Charlotte is really awesome!
 She has helped me tremendously in Biology HL and Chemistry HL.
 Her knowledge of the syllabus and tips for exams are really great!

 I would absolutely recommend the course, especially for those who think that a topic is impossible to understand.